Bridging the Gap in

 - Engage multiple levels of the health care system, such as the patient, family support system, health care team, and health care organization levels

-The Foundation will assess the impact of Bridging the Gap and its programs through a comprehensive cross-site evaluation.
+The Foundation will assess the impact of Bridging the Gap and its programs through an independent cross-site evaluation.
 The findings and program results will be widely disseminated to advance multi-sectoral collaborations that will help improve diabetes care and reduce health disparities in the United States.